zwickers/chatbots/TOS.md

-Facebook requires a Terms of Service for chatbots.
+## Terms of Service

-Here is ours:

-DO NOT flood the chatbot with messages with the intention of crashing it.
-Thank you.
+Facebook requires a link to a Terms of Service page for your chatbot.
+Since our two chatbots that we built our both for educational purposes and will not be made available to the public, we are using this as a fake TOS page.